“I am with you always.” Matthew 28:20

 In early October 2018, during our 21 week ultrasound, doctors discovered that our baby had a "significant heart defect" and referred us to the University of Iowa Hospitals and Clinics.
 While in Iowa City, we learned that our baby boy had, in addition to his heart defect, enlarged kidneys and a shortened cerebellum.
 Because multiple anomalies tend to suggest a genetic condition, we agreed to an amniocentesis.
 Just a few days later, our sweet boy was diagnosed with Trisomy 13.
 Trisomy 13 is a very rare chromosomal disorder deemed “incompatible with life”.
 To say that our lives were turned upside down - was an understatement.

-Over the next few months, we prayered and we prepared.
-We mentally prepared ourselves for what was to come.
-And despite a very high Trisomy 13 miscarriage rates, we prayed for the opportunity to meet Matthew.
+Over the next few months, we prayed and tried to prepare ourselves for what was to come.
+Despite the very high Trisomy 13 miscarriage rates, all we could do was pray for the opportunity to meet Matthew.
 If our prayers were granted and we were given the chance to meet him, we would be grateful for the minutes or hours or days or months...

 On January 30th, 2019, we made our way to Iowa City for our regular 38 week check up.
 We could have never imagined that the next time we'd return home, our life would be forever changed.